CCSA- Cooperative Center for Study Abroad

 ** Indicates rolling admission application process.

-Advertising and Promotion, Art and Design, Art History, Broadcasting & Media Studies, Business, English Language and Literature, Earth and Environmental Science, Finance, Government, Legal Studies, Public Affairs Policy and Admin, Public Health, Sociology, Social Work
+Art and Design, Business, Criminal Justice, Earth and Environmental Science, Finance, Government, Interdisciplinary, Legal Studies, Music, Nursing, Photography, Pop Culture, Psychology, Public Affairs Policy and Admin, Public Health, Sociology, Social Work, Theatre

 Make London your home.
-CCSA’s four-week program enables you to experience the great city while earning 3 or 6 hours of credit along with faculty and students from other CCSA member schools at the University of London King’s College Waterloo Campus.
-Beyond the classroom and field trips the schedule will enable you to explore the world outside of London on weekends.
+CCSA’s four-week program enables you to experience the great city while earning 3 or 6 hours of credit along with faculty and students from other CCSA member schools at the King’s College Waterloo Campus.
+Beyond the classroom and field trips, the schedule will enable you to explore the world outside of London on weekends.

 Students wishing to take two classes must select one Group A course and one Group B course, as designated in the Course Descriptions section.
 To avoid schedule conflicts, courses meet according to the following weekly pattern.

 Participants will reside at the Stamford Street Apartments; ideally situated on the south bank of the Thames and within Zone 1 of the London transport system.
 Waterloo Station (mainline train and Northern, Jubilee and Bakerloo underground lines) is within a 5-minute walk from the property.
 The area is also well served by a number of bus routes.
 The south bank is home to a range of restaurants, pubs, art galleries and markets.